EdddieN/machinon/documentation/machinon_install_guide.md

 	* Latest Raspbian image also performs this procedure during the first boot.
 *  Change GPU memory to 16 MB

-The program will ask you to reboot, select "Yes"
+The program will ask you to reboot.
+Select "Yes"

-### Updating the SO
+### Updating the OS

-Once you login again in the Pi, update the operative system.
+Log in to the Pi again, and update the operating system.
 Answer yes (Y) if the commands ask for confirmation.

 ```
 sudo apt-get update